Field Selection

 }

-pathname. it can be helpful to create a test object group for a small sample file to correctly identify the field names in a sample resulting object group to ensure that you have the correct field names.
+dotted-notation pathname for a deeply nested field.
+It can be helpful to create a test object group for a small sample file to correctly identify the field names in a sample resulting object group to ensure that you have the correct field names.

 JSON Array Options